jamiehill/highlights-module/README.md

 **1. Renaming the module**

+The `name` field, in `package.json`, should be updated to reflect the name of the new module.
+Lowercase/No whitespace.

+**2. Renaming the packages**

 Inside the `./src/module/js` folder in the new module, is a folder called `base`.
 This folder name dictates hows the module should be namespaced, to avoid import collisions from other modules.
 As such, it's name should be changed, to something appropriate for the module.

 The are several other files in the root of `./src/module/js`.
 These are files required to boot the module up independantly of a shell application, and shouldn't be modify or removed.